RKM code: Part value code

 For brevity, the notation omits to always specify the unit (ohm or farad) explicitly and instead relies on implicit knowledge raised from the usage of specific letters either only for resistors or for capacitors, the case used (uppercase letters are typically used for resistors, lowercase letters for capacitors), a part's appearance, and the context.

 The notation also avoids using a decimal separator and replaces it by a letter associated with the prefix symbol for the particular value.

 This is not only for brevity (for example when printed on the part or PCB), but also to circumvent the problem that decimal separators tend to "disappear" when photocopying printed circuit diagrams.

+Another advantage is the easier sortability of values which helps to optimize the bill of materials by combining similar part values to improve maintainability and reduce costs.

 The code letters are loosely related to the corresponding SI prefix, but there are several exceptions, where the capitalization differs or alternative letters are used.

 For example, 8K2 indicates a resistor value of 8.2 kΩ.
 Additional zeros imply tighter tolerance, for example 15M0.